 JOB SUMMARY AND PURPOSE

-This position is responsible in helping to continuously improve, initiate, and facilitate the safety practices and procedures for residential and non-residential facilities.
-Works closely with the Facilities and Accessibility Manager, Maintenance Director and Area Program Managers in ensuring emergency procedures and life safety codes pertaining to emergencies, disasters, fire, OSHA, licensing, and program requirements are monitored, updated, and practiced throughout the program year.
+This position is responsible in helping initiate, facilitate, and to continuously improve, the safety practices and procedures for residential and non-residential facilities.
+Works closely with the VOALA Facilities and Accessibility Manager, VOALA Maintenance Director and SCADP Program Managers in ensuring emergency procedures and life safety codes pertaining to emergencies, disasters, fire, OSHA, licensing, and program requirements are monitored, updated, and practiced throughout the program year.
 Will also ensure that staff is trained and programs adhere to safety and emergency preparedness regulations.

 DUTIES AND RESPONSIBILITIES

 - Plans, coordinates and communicates the safety initiatives for the assigned programs, including:

 - Coordinates and communicates safety materials

 - Follow up and monitor safety reports, inspections, and procedures

 - Maintains safety materials, updates, and train employees on safety practices and disaster preparedness

 - Trains, monitors, and supports staff and facilities in emergency evacuation drills and communication within programs